-Allen’s experience as stud master began in the 1970’s after some years gaining education in the field.
+Allen’s background to becoming stud master began in the 1970’s and included some years gaining external experience in the field.

 Glen Holme is a diverse property with other major enterprises including mixed grain production and livestock.
 The climate is Mediterranean with an average annual rainfall of approximately 485mm, largely throughout cold winters.
 The property is very picturesque with rolling hills, some steep grazing slopes and some flats more suitable to cropping and pasture rotations.

 Glen Holme Dohne Stud is an active member of the Australian Dohne Breeders Association, and Allen has been involved with the National Council of the Australian Dohne Breeders since 2013.

 Each of the main participants in the Glen Holme business brings a set of skills and experiences to the mix.
 They are complementary and give rise to a wide suite of strengths and experiences.

 Allen Kelly is the third generation of his family at Glen Holme; his grandfather established the business in 1904.
 A Merino Stud was established in 1946, and a Poll Merino flock added in 1954.
 Dohne Merinos were added in 2006.
 Allen had an early interest in Beef Cattle, buying Murray Greys in his first year after finishing high school.
 He later trained with the then WB Ashby and Sons empire as a Jackeroo specializing with their livestock studs Poll Shorthorn Cattle and Merino Sheep.
 Whilst with Ashby’s he was stud cattle groom for three Royal Shows, Adelaide twice and Sydney Easter Show.
 His training was in both meat and wool aspects of livestock production.
 He twice worked as an assistant judge in the SA Beef Carcass Competitions.
 This helped his awareness of fat and muscling and the composition of a good carcass.